 Search Box Design:

-A search box is a combination of input field and submit button.
-But since the search box is one of the most frequently used graphical control element on content-heavy websites, its usability is critical.
-There has been several iterations based out on usability on the two simple elements; Input and button.
+A search box is a combination of the input field and submit button.
+But since the search box is one of the most frequently used graphical control elements on content-heavy websites, its usability is critical.
+There have been several iterations based out on usability on the two simple elements; Input and button.

 Description of a search box:

 A search box is usually a single-line text box or search icon (which will transform into a search box on click activity) with the dedicated function of accepting user input to be searched for in a database.
 Depending on the particular implementation, a search box may be accompanied by a drop-down list to present the users with past searches or search suggestions.
 Search boxes may have other features to help the user, such as autocomplete, search suggestions, a spelling checker, etc. Search boxes are often also accompanied by drop-down menus or other input controls to allow the user to restrict the search or choose what type of content to search for.
 At its best, a site search box can be an assistant that helps the user find content — even content that they didn’t know they wanted.
 Like any good assistant, it should be virtually invisible and practically everywhere.

 Too many websites get this wrong.
 How would your visitors feel if they have to search for the search box?
 People visit your website to find something specific.
 If they’re confused about how to find that thing, they’re going to leave.
 Add a prominent search box that users can easily locate to locate specific content.
 The most important rule in search box design is to make it easily noticeable.

 Put the search box where users expect to find it: